Some of the links in this post may be affiliate links. See our disclosure for more info.

 Has someone ever told you that you’re such a pushover?
 A doormat?
 Needy and clingy?

-First, identify the signs AND accept that you exhibit these symptoms.
+First, identify the signs AND accept that you exhibit these symptoms and may have a self-esteem issue.

 Everyone wants to feel loved and understood.

-You have a certain negative belief of yourself—that you’re unworthy and unlovable.
+You have a certain negative belief of yourself – that you’re unworthy and unlovable.
 And you go out of your way to observe others around you.
-You pay attention to their tone of voice, choice of words, mannerisms and mentally keep score of how they treat you.
+You pay attention to their tone of voice, choice of words, and mannerisms and mentally keep score of how they treat you.

-Of course, your conclusions usually confirm the worst about yourself.
+Of course, your conclusions usually confirm the worst about yourself and create a negative self-image.
 But how can you be so sure of your conclusions if it’s all in your head?

-You won’t learn how to overcome low self esteem unless you talk to the people you’re observing.
+You won’t learn how to overcome low self-esteem issues unless you talk to the people you’re observing.
 Ask them, “What do you think of me?” or something specific, “What do you think of (your actions/appearance/)?”

-2. You Compare Yourself To Everyone, Even If There’s Nothing To Compare
+You Compare Yourself To Others, Even If There’s Nothing To Compare

 You have a habit of comparing yourself to others: your siblings, parents, boss, colleagues, classmates, friends, and even random strangers.

-While there’s nothing wrong with this, excessive and unfair comparison will just bruise your already fragile ego.
+While there’s nothing wrong with this, the excessive and unfair comparisons will bruise your already fragile ego.

 Resist the urge to compare your chapter 1 to someone else’s chapter 20.
 Even if you share the same age or background, you still don’t know everything about them.
 Tons of unseen variables are at play here, so comparing yourself to them is useless.